saberkan/AWS/README.md

 ## Simple domaine record
 - one domaine record to multiple ip adress.
 - the resolution is done randomly. be careful about ttl (the client dns keeps the same ip for ttl)

+## Weighted routing policy
+- Split traficc accorsing to weight, for example: 10% to us-east-1 and the rest to ue-east-1
+- you can set healthchecks in individual records
+- when EC2 fail healthcheck associated to the entry, it will not be served
+- healthcheck can be associated to SNS record